Meralco Bolts: 2012–2015: Cliff Hodge makes his arrival

-2013–14 season

 The Bolts made some offseason moves prior to the start of the season.
 They acquired "El Granada" Gary David from GlobalPort in exchange for Chris Ross, Chris Timberlake and Meralco's 2016 and 2017 second round picks.
 They have also traded the rights of Asi Taulava to Air21 in exchange for Mike Cortez, shipped Mark Cardona to Air21 via a three-team trade which in the process, acquired Rabeh Al-Hussaini.
 They also acquired Kerby Raymundo from Ginebra for Jay-R Reyes.
 Raymundo has yet to play for the Bolts since he was traded because of a nagging knee injury, and is contemplating retirement.

 Midway thru the eliminations, they signed up Danny Ildefonso for the rest of the conference, who was unceremoniously let go by Petron.
 After realizing that Danny I still has what it takes to play, and can still help the team in terms of his leadership and positive influence, the Bolts signed him for the rest of the season.

 During the PBA Philippine Cup conference, they were off to a good start, and were able to beat top-seed teams like Ginebra.
 However, they suffered losing streak and ended up in a four-way tie with Alaska, GlobalPort and Barako Bull.
 Since Barako Bull and GlobalPort have higher quotients, Meralco was forced to play a sudden death game with Alaska Aces to determine the eighth and final playoff spot.
 The Aces defeated them and thus they were eliminated from playoff contention.

+In the 2014–15 PBA Philippine Cup conference, they performed well, even eliminating the defending champion Purefoods Star Hotshots, but were later eliminated by Alaska Aces In the 2015 Commissioner's Cup, they are in an undefeated streak due to their good performance.
+The team also had its import Josh Davis who helped to maintain their great streak.
+In the Governor's Cup, the team tapped Seiya Ando as their import, alongside Andre Emmett.
+Due to this, Ando became the first Japanese import in the league.